-For fiscal 2021, in consultation with the chair of our compensation committee, our chief executive officer proposed, and our compensation committee approved, an incentive compensation program for our NEOs that consisted of (i) annual incentive cash bonus opportunities and (ii) long-term equity-based incentive compensation, consisting of awards of three-year pro rata vesting restricted stock grants.
-These annual cash bonus opportunities and the long-term incentive compensation for fiscal 2021 for our NEOs are discussed in detail below.
+For fiscal 2021, in consultation with the chair of our compensation committee, our chief executive officer proposed, and our compensation committee approved, an incentive compensation program for our NEOs that consisted of (i) annual incentive cash bonus opportunities and (ii) long-term equity-based incentive compensation, consisting of awards of three-year pro rata vesting restricted stock grants (representing 60% of the dollar value of the long-term equity-based incentive award) and cash awards payable in one-third increments upon the annual vesting of the tandem restricted stock awards (representing 40% of the dollar value of the long-term equity-based incentive award) in order to provide liquidity to our NEOs for their tax liabilities incurred upon the vesting of the restricted stock awards.
+These annual cash bonus opportunities and the long-term equity-based incentive compensation for fiscal 2021 for our NEOs are discussed in detail below.

-Annual Incentive Cash Bonus Opportunities for Fiscal 2021
+Annual Cash Bonus Opportunities for Fiscal 2021